|

 My Dear Young Friend

-My wish for you is that
+My wish for

 your life may be long and useful, filled

-with those things which are pure and
+which are pure and

 lovely and of good report.